Morsmalleo/Repo_Swap/README.md

 ![line33](https://user-images.githubusercontent.com/64344168/112147956-2fbad380-8bd5-11eb-9ad8-eab35ba4a111.png)

-- Line 38: Optional line to install packages from current up-to-date repositories, if this is not need, then you can delete this line
+- Line 38: Optional line to install packages from current up-to-date repositories, if this is not needed, then you can delete this line
 ![line38](https://user-images.githubusercontent.com/64344168/112147968-33e6f100-8bd5-11eb-92c6-e5872d97ec1c.png)

 ## Give the script executable permissions